Columbus vs Dallas

 Which city has higher STR taxes — Columbus or Dallas?

 Columbus charges 5.1% Columbus lodging excise tax + 7.5% Ohio sales tax, while Dallas charges 13% Hotel Occupancy Tax (7% city + 6% state).
-Compare the full breakdown in the table above.
+Notably, Columbus benefits from automatic platform tax collection, while hosts in Dallas must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?